On this page

 Overview

-Karma XPU is a selectable engine of the Karma renderer that uses CPU resources and also takes advantage of the GPU and hardware acceleration.
+Karma XPU is a selectable engine of the Karma renderer that makes use of both CPU and GPU resources simultaneously.
 It will use any compatible devices it can detect, including multiple GPUs.
 If a device fails, as may be the case with a GPU running out of memory, the other devices (including the CPU) will pick up the load and finish rendering the frame.
 No matter what mixture of devices it uses, the XPU engine should produce the exact same result.

 Supported Hardware

-• NVidia users will require a minimum driver version of 495.89, and a GPU of Compute Capability 5.0 (Maxwell) or higher
+• NVidia users will require a minimum driver version of 535 (545+ recommended for Linux, 546.33+ strongly recommend for Windows), and a GPU of Compute Capability 5.0 (Maxwell) or higher.

 Shading Overview